Puerto Rico Commission for Suicide Prevention and Statistics Institute publish statistical report for 2019

 Health care

-COLI Index (composite)
+COLI Index

-“The composite index reflects very high costs in public services and food, partially offset by relatively low prices in health care, transportation and other miscellaneous goods,” Hernández said.
+The composite index is derived from six main categories of consumer spending, with high costs in public services and supermarket items highlighted.
+These are partially offset by relatively low costs in health care and miscellaneous goods and services.

-The Puerto Rico Statistics Institute offers an interactive calculator to compare the cost of living between the San Juan-Bayamón-Caguas MSA and other participating cities: https://apps.estadisticas.pr/coli/.
+The Puerto Rico Statistics Institute also offers a comparative cost-of-living calculator between the urban area of the San Juan-Bayamón-Caguas MSA and the rest of the participating cities in the United States.
+This tool is available at: https://apps.estadisticas.pr/coli/.

 The Puerto Rico Statistics Institute is an autonomous governmental entity responsible for coordinating the Government's statistical production service to ensure that the data collection and statistics systems, on which public policies are based, are complete, reliable, and have quick and universal access.